ryroshan/rust-weather-cli/README.md

-# This is Rust CLI application. using serge lib for deserialize the any data structure format.
+# This is Rust CLI application using serge lib, it deserialize any data structure format.